Mesabloo/coqide.kak/README.md

   Sometimes, the executable is not in your PATH, so you may want to customize this option using `set-option global coqide_command "<path to coqide-daemon>"`.
   The default value is `coqide-daemon` therefore assumes it is in your PATH.
 - **Colors:**
+  - Ranges:
-  - `coqide_processed` is the `face` used to highlight Coq code which has already been processed by the daemon.
+    - `coqide_processed_face` is the `face` used to highlight Coq code which has already been processed by the daemon.
-    This can be customized as wanted using `set-face`, but comes with the default value `default,black`.
+      This can be customized as wanted using `set-face`, but comes with the default value `default,green`.
-  - `coqide_errors` is the `face` used to highlight errors in the Coq buffer.
+    - `coqide_error_face` is the `face` used to highlight errors in the Coq buffer.
       It defaults to `default,red` and can be customized with `set-face`.
+    - `coqide_to_be_processed_face` is the `face` used to color code which is yet to be processed by the daemon.
+      Defaults to `default,magenta` to be as close as possible to default CoqIDE colors.
+    - `coqide_admitted_face` is the `face` used to highlight parts of the code which contain admitted proofs, as in CoqIDE.
+      This defaults to `default,yellow` so as to be visual and mimic CoqIDE.
+  - Code coloring:
     - `coqide_keyword` is the `face` used to color keywords in both goal and result buffers.
       It defauls to the same face used to color `keyword`s.
     - `coqide_evar` is used to highlight specific variables in the goal and result buffers.
       Defaults to `variable` when not specified.
     - `coqide_type` is the face which colors types in the goal and results buffers.
       Defaults to the face `type` if unchanged.
     - `coqide_notation` colors operators in both goal and result buffers.
       Defaults to `operator` if left unspecified.
     - `coqide_variable` is used to highlight variable names in the goal and result buffers.
       Defaults to `variable` if unchanged.
     - `coqide_reference` ???
       Defaults to `variable` because I'm quite unsure what this is used for.
     - `coqide_path` ???
       Defaults to `module` for some reason.

 ## Things left to do and known bugs